-This dialog box allows you to copy setting(s) from the device currently selected in the network map to other devices in the network.
+This dialogue box allows you to copy setting(s) from the device currently selected in the network map to other devices in the network.
 The list on the left side shows the settings that can be copied.
 The list on the right side shows the available devices in the datalogger network.
 Select the setting(s) you wish to copy and the device(s) you wish to copy the settings to.
 You can press the Select All (or Clear All) button under the Selected Settings list to select all (or clear all) of the possible settings.
-You can press the Select All (or Clear All) button under the Copy Settings to list to select all (or clear all) of the possible devices.
+You can press the Select All (or Clear All) button under the Select all (or clear all) of the possible settings to list to select all (or clear all) button under the Copy Settings to list to select all (or clear all) of the possible devices.
 After selecting the desired settings and stations, press OK to copy the settings.